History of Uruguay: Batlle era, 1903–33

 José Batlle y Ordóñez, President from 1903 to 1907 and again from 1911 to 1915, set the pattern for Uruguay's modern political development and dominated the political scene until his death in 1929.
 Batlle was opposed to the coparticipation agreement because he considered division of departments among the parties to be undemocratic.
-The Blancos feared loss of their power if a proportional election system was introduced and started their last revolt in 1904, which ended with the Colorado victory at the Battle of Masoller.
-Previously elected to the Senate in 1898, Batlle became President of the Senate a year later and thus, according to one study, "second-ranking elective official in the country, until a coalition of conservative Colorados and Blancos expelled him from the post in 1900.
-He continued his organizational and ideological efforts within the party, however, with much success, so that in 1903 he finally became the President of the Republic.
-The country's highest post allowed him nearly full control of public policy and the opportunity to forward his broad program of social and economic reform."
+The Blancos feared loss of their power if a proportional election system was introduced and started their last revolution in 1904 —led by Aparicio Saravia— which ended with the Colorado victory at the Battle of Masoller.